sustech-cs304/team-project-24spring-team1/sprint2/readme.md

 ### Browse events

-After logging in successfully, you will be redirected to an event browse page, which is the home page.
+After logging in successfully, you will be redirected to the event browsing page, which is the home page.

 ![](pics/dashboard.png)

-As is shown above, you can select preferred events to participate in.
-The home page contains three parts, top bar, leftside bar, and the main area.
-The `My Moment` button and the two icon buttons in the rightmost of the top bar will be introduced in further sections.
+As shown above, you can select preferred events to participate in.
+The home page contains three parts: the top bar, the left sidebar, and the main area.
+The `My Moment` button and the two icon buttons on the far right of the top bar will be introduced in further sections.

 Basically, the main area shows events you can choose to enter by clicking `Event Detail`.
-The events are of four types, show, lecture, competition, and others.
-You can use the filter button in the left bar to select events that have the specified type.
-If you choose none of the types, it will show all of the events.
+The events are of four types: show, lecture, competition, and others.
+You can use the filter button in the left bar to select events of a specified type.
+If you choose none of the types, it will show all the events.

 Take events whose types are `lecture` or `competition` as an example.

 <img src="pics/fliterEvent.png" style="zoom:50%;" />

-What's more, the search area in the top bar can help you find events by the name.
+Additionally, the search area in the top bar can help you find events by name.

 Take events whose names contain `science` as an example.